 Alice Pretty Atkins

-Amy Fergusson, aged 24, dead of Enteric fever. (from Births, Deaths and marriages in Chch)
+Amy Fergusson, aged 24, dead of Enteric fever. (found by Mary from Births, Deaths and marriages in Chch)

 Barnes brothers (from a gravestone inscription that was remembered)